02 Jan Where do I begin? At the beginning….

 Definitions depend on who’s providing them

 Spirituality, the word itself, is such a misnomer, it carries a lot of baggage.
 It gets a bad rap because people equate spirituality with religion.
 You may be thinking I “found God”, you may think that Iʼve become a born again Christian or a Buddhist, or any number of ideas related to religion.
 Most rationally minded people commit this pre-rational/post-rational fallacy and lump spirituality in with religion, when the two are actually diametrically opposed.
 I used to think that, too, I studied comparative religion in college and was a practicing Wiccan for over 24 years, I thought I was a very “spiritual” person.
 What I have come to learn, however, is that there is a big difference.
-Religion is based on dogma & rules and is influenced by cultural norms.
+Religion is based on dogma, morals & rules and is influenced by cultural norms and creates belief systems.

 Whereas spirituality actually releases you from dogma, it frees your mind, and then your True Self, your consciousness, can become apparent to you.
+It dissolves your belief system, removes the years of sticky conditioning that has lodged itself in your mind.
 Spirituality is regularly linked to thriving – what it means to thrive and how we come to thrive, and I love that description.
-I have never felt more like I am thriving since that moment, sitting in front of my computer, having my mind blown wide open.
+I have never felt more like I am thriving since that moment, sitting in front of my computer, reading words I had never read before, having my mind blown wide open.
 More details of that, in the weeks to come.

-What I discovered in researching many religions is that religion is a culturally created system of designated belief and behaviors that come to you from an external source.
-Spirituality is about removing those beliefs so that reality can actually come into view.
+What I discovered in researching many religions is that religion is a culturally created system of designated beliefs and behaviors that come to you from an external source.
+Spirituality is about removing those beliefs, looking inside your “self” (and beyond) so that reality can actually come into view.
 It is about the stripping away of all the dogma, all the limitations that your culture, your upbringing, your religion, your parents, your education have constructed to create a kind of ego smog in your mind (a reference from David Bohm, the Physicist), an illusion of reality that fits into your world view, whatever that paradigm happens to be.
-Although at the heart of every religion there lies a tiny bit of the Truth, when human beings get a hold of it, their egos warp it and alter the original meaning of the teachings.
+Although at the heart of every religion there lies a tiny bit of the Truth, when human beings get a hold of it, their sense of “self”, what modern psychologists call the ego, warps it and alters the original meaning of the teachings.
 They layer morality, rules and dogma onto it until there is nothing left of the original concept, it is almost imperceptible.

 Theists vs. atheists vs. nonduality